MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 11. In the **Make Orders for** field, select the **All Lines** option, and then choose the **OK** button.
 Check if additional demand exists for the production of the parent item, the bicycle, which is being sold on sales order 1001.
 12. Choose the **Calculate Plan** action.

      The message indicates that all required items are now supplied.
-Verify the firm planned works orders that are created.
+Verify the firm planned production orders that are created.

 13. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Firm Planned Prod.
 Orders**, and then choose the related link.